 He was very straight forward and didn't hesitate to use language that some people thought was vulgar and profane.
 Even with this, he was still very popular and influenced many comedians who came after him.
 Some artists who attributed him as influencing their choice of career, included Eddie Murphy, Dave Chappelle, Chris Rock, Robin Williams, Bernie Mac, George Carlin, and Whoopi Goldberg.

-Richard was influenced by comedians like Bill Cosby, Jack Benny, Dick Gregory, and Red Foxx.
+Richard, on the other hand, was influenced by comedians like Bill Cosby, Jack Benny, Dick Gregory, and Red Foxx.
 Jerry Seinfield called him the “Picasso of our Profession”.
 And Bill Cosby reportedly said, “Richard Pryor drew the line between comedy and tragedy as thin as one could possibly paint it.”